-Lapiro de Mbanga, a.k.a “Ndinga Man” or “Guitar Man”, (born 3 November 1957) was a popular singer-songwriter and political activist who was wrongfully imprisoned in Cameroon in 2008.
-On April 8, 2011, Mr. Mbanga was released from detention after serving three years in prison for charges related to the mass demonstrations that took place in Cameroon in 2008.
+Lapiro de Mbanga, a.k.a “Ndinga Man” or “Guitar Man” was a popular singer-songwriter and political activist who was wrongfully imprisoned in Cameroon in 2008.
+On April 8, 2011, Mbanga was released from detention after serving three years in prison for charges related to the mass demonstrations that took place in Cameroon in 2008.
 In March 2014, he passed away after a long battle with cancer.
 He leaves behind his wife, Louisette, and four children.

-For more than two years, Freedom Now worked to mobilize international pressure for Mr. Mbanga’s release, collaborating with the organization Freemuse and Vigier Guitars, and with the support of the Lantos Foundation and RealNetworks Foundation.
-Lawyers with the law firm Wilmer Cutler Pickering Hale and Dorr LLP represented Mr. Mbanga as pro bono international counsel and, among other initiatives, filed his case with the UN Working Group on Arbitrary Detention.
-Senator Richard Durbin (D-Il) has been a strong advocate for Mr. Mbanga in seeking his freedom from unlawful detention.
+For more than two years, Freedom Now worked to mobilize international pressure for Mbanga’s release, collaborating with the organization Freemuse and Vigier Guitars, and with the support of the Lantos Foundation and RealNetworks Foundation.
+Lawyers with the law firm Wilmer Cutler Pickering Hale and Dorr LLP represented Mbanga as pro bono international counsel and, among other initiatives, filed his case with the UN Working Group on Arbitrary Detention.
+The Working Group determined he was held in violation of international law.
+Senator Richard Durbin (D-Il) has been a strong advocate for Mbanga in seeking his freedom from unlawful detention.

 Mr. Mbanga talks about the importance of speaking out against human rights violations:

 Mbanga describes his arrival in the United States:

 Mbanga talks about what Freedom Now’s support meant to him while he was imprisoned:

 Announcing the submission of the petition to the UN Working Group on Arbitrary Detention.

 Finding the detention of Mr. Mbanga a violation of international law.

 Filed on behalf of Mr. de Mbanga.